How to Prepare for the Holidays, Homeschool Style

 If money is tight, how can you find joy in the small things?

-If you need to tighten the belt this year, I encourage you to accept that now and get creative.
+You might need to tighten the belt this year.
+I encourage you to accept that now and get creative.
 Brainstorm low-cost ways to enjoy a wonderfully meaningful Thanksgiving and Christmas.

 Since you homeschool, you already have the gift of time to give to your children.
 Make the most of this special season with them!
-Holiday and winter-themed activities don't cost much but feel special:
+Truthfully, holiday and winter-themed activities don't cost much but feel special:

 The point of this dreaming is to help you look forward to a calm and meaningful holiday season.
 Are there one or two ideas here that you'd like to try?